popt00/JS_games/pong_game/Readme.md

-just pong game with js
+just pong game with js.